Ollgate History, Family Crest & Coats of Arms

-culture.
-The name Ollgate comes from when the family lived in the area of Holdgate
+The ancient roots of the Ollgate family name are in the Anglo-Saxon culture.
+The name Ollgate comes from when the family lived in Holdgate, a parish, in the union of Ludlow, hundred of Munslow, in Shropshire.

 Early Origins of the Ollgate family

-The surname Ollgate was first found in Shropshire at Holdgate, Stanton Holdgate or Castle Holdgate, a small village which dates back to 1185 when it was listed as Castellum Hologoti and literally meant "castle of a man called Helgot", from an Old French personal name + the Latin castellum.
+The surname Ollgate was first found in Shropshire at Holdgate, Stanton Holdgate or Castle Holdgate, collectively a small village which dates back to 1185 when it was listed as Castellum Hologoti and literally meant "castle of a man called Helgot," from an Old French personal name + the Latin castellum.

 Holdgate (Holgate) Castle situated in the village of Holdgate, Shropshire was mentioned in the Domesday Book in 1086.
 It was an 11th century earthwork motte and bailey fortress founded by Helgot de Reisolent.
 Ruins of the castle are still found there today.

 Early History of the Ollgate family

 This web page shows only a small excerpt of our Ollgate research.
-Another 59 words (4 lines of text) covering the years 1481, 1555, 1545 and 1554 are included under the topic Early Ollgate History in all our PDF Extended History products and printed products wherever possible.
+Another 59 words (4 lines of text) covering the years 1525, 1481, 1555, 1545, 1554, 1481, 1549, 1524 and 1537 are included under the topic Early Ollgate History in all our PDF Extended History products and printed products wherever possible.

 Ollgate Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Ollgate has appeared include Holgate, Holdgate, Howgate, Hogate and others.

 Early Notables of the Ollgate family (pre 1700)

-Migration of the Ollgate family to the New World and Oceana
+Migration of the Ollgate family

-at great expense in ships that were overcrowded and full of disease.
+At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
+Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Ollgate arrived in North America very early: James Holgate settled in Philadelphia in 1685; William Holgate settled in New England in 1748; Mathew Holdgate settled with his daughter Mary in Philadelphia in 1685.